Pony Camp Information pack

 Collection: On entrance of arrivals in Terminal 1 please make your way over to the right.
 You will see a sign saying Meeting point.
 Under or around this sign will be a Donegal Language School representative waiting to meet you with a Donegal English Language School Sign(see below).

-If you are flying into Terminal 2 (Aer Lingus) please make your way to the right towards the Spar shop and one of our representatives will be there to meet you.
+If you are flying into Terminal 2 (Aer Lingus) please make your way to the right and one of our representatives will be there to meet you.

 They will have a sign showing the DELS LOGO